-Throughout the year all families have five per cent of their weekly entitlement to Child Care Subsidy withheld as a way to reduce the likelihood of families incurring a debt at the end of financial year when reconciliation occurs.
+Throughout the year all families have 5% of their weekly entitlement to Child Care Subsidy withheld as a way to reduce the likelihood of families incurring a debt at the end of financial year when Child Care Subsidy is balanced.
 Families are able to request a variation to the default withholding percentage, either a decrease or increase, to suit their particular circumstances.

-At the end of financial year, Child Care Subsidy payments are reconciled when actual annual adjusted taxable income is known (generally after parents have lodged their tax return).
-When actual adjusted taxable income is higher than estimated, families may have been overpaid and incurred a debt.
-In the case where families receive more subsidy than they were entitled to, any withheld amount is used to offset the overpayment.
-Where families received the correct amount of subsidy or less than they were entitled to, the amount withheld and any additional amount is paid directly to them as a lump sum.
+When Child Care Subsidy is balanced, if the family's actual income is higher than estimated, they may have been overpaid and incurred a debt.
+Any amounts withheld during the year will be offset to reduce the debt amount.
+Where families received the correct amount of subsidy or less than they were entitled to, the amount withheld and any additional amount is paid directly to them.